ErpNetDocs/winclient/introduction/fields-management/user-system-setting.md

 # User System Setting

-In the **Settings** the user can select a previously set range of functions or customize the system on their own.
+In **Settings**, users can select a previously set range of functions or customize the system on their own.

 ![System setting](pictures/system-settings.png)

-## Optimize the user interface to be used
+## Optimize the user interface

-The *@@name* system is supported on any device, such as a personal computer operating with a mouse and a keyboard, devices having a touch-screen (smartphones and tablets) or in a  mixed- working mode
+The *@@name* system is supported by every device, including personal computers operating with a mouse and a keyboard, touch-screen devices (smartphones and tablets) and mixed devices.
-- *with mouse and keyboard* - the interface elements are more compact so that as many elements could fit on the working plot.
+- **with mouse and keyboard** - interface elements are more compact so that as many could fit into the working plot as possible.
-- *with mouse, keyboard and occasional touch on screen* - some of the elements are enlarged so it would be handier when working with the touch-screen, while others are in a form suitable for operating with a mouse and a keyboard.
+- **with mouse, keyboard and occasional touch screen** - some of the elements are enlarged so it would be handy when using touch-screen, while others are in a form suitable for operating with a mouse and a keyboard.
-- *on tablet with touch only* - buttons, tabs and any other elements activated by touch are  enlarged.
-The working plot fits much less of them, but they come handier.
-The elements designed for a mouse and keyboard operation remain hidden.
+- **on tablet with touch only** - buttons, tabs and other elements activated by touch are enlarged.
+The working plot fits fewer of them, but they're easy to reach.
+The elements designed for a mouse and keyboard operation are hidden.

 ## User interface complexity

-This term signifies the complexity of the interface according to the rights given to the user in this system.
+This term represents the Complexity of the interface according to the rights of the user in thе system.

 This option has the following hierarchy:
-- Basic user – No Navigator or Edit menu in the command ribbon.
-There are some restrictions in the visualisation of the ‘View’ or ‘Data’ tabs.
-The ‘    ‘menu is  visible, yet the user can’t refresh or edit.
-The ‘ Functions’ tab is visible as well, still having some restrictions.
+- **Basic user** – no access to the Navigator or Edit menu in the command ribbon.
+There are some restrictions in the visualisation of the *View* or *Data* tabs.
+The ‘  ‘ menu is visible, but the user can’t refresh or edit.
+The *Functions* tab is visible as well, with some limitations in place.
-- Advanced user -  The user has access to the Navigation menu in the command ribbon.
-They can copy, paste, cut, group and sum.
-In the ‘  ‘ menu they can edit and refresh.
+- **Advanced user** - has access to the Navigator in the command ribbon.
+Can copy, paste, cut, group and sum.
+In the ‘  ‘ menu, the user can also edit and refresh.
-- Super user – All of the menus and functions the Advanced user has the access to are available for the super user.
-They can also view canceled and transit documents, change default values for given fields  and work with expression fields and distribution of the additional sums.
+- **Super user** – аll menus and functions the Advanced user has access to are available.
+This user can also view cancelled and transit documents, change default values for given fields and work with expression fields and distribution of additional sums.
-- Administrator – has full access rights for the system and  all the settings.
+- **Administrator** – has full access to the system and its settings.

-Touch- screen interface and Complexity of the interface can be opened from the **Help** button  as well.
+The touch-screen interface and Complexity of the interface can be opened from the **Help** button as well.

 ## Visual settings
-The first section of settings is related to the possibility for fitting the interface to the working  of the user.
+The first section of settings is related to the possibility of fitting the interface into the working of the user.

 - **Use Start Screen**
-- **Show form descriptions** - If the option is marked with a tick the system description will appear
+- **Show form descriptions** - If the option is ticked, the system description will appear.

 ![Form description](pictures/form-description.png)

-- **Show form status bar** -if the field is ticked, the status bar will appear at the bottom of the document forms.
+- **Show form status bar** - if the field is ticked, the status bar will appear at the bottom of the document forms.
 It gives information about the current form.
-The statuses can be changed with the status bar.
+Statuses can be changed from the status bar.

 ![Status bar](pictures/status-bar.png)

-- **Show the elapsed working time of the current task** – a clock, tracking the working time for the task will show up in the button of the fast task list
+- **Show the elapsed working time of the current task** – a clock which tracks the working time of the task will show up inside the button of the Fast task list.

 ![Time](pictures/time.png)

-- **Show navigation buttons row** – having this field marked with a tick, will get additional buttons such as *Open record*, *New record*, *Print* etc. to show up in the bar in the Navigators under the record table.
-Thus, the Navigator will get the appearance of the one in system version 2 or older .
+- **Show navigation buttons row** – if the field is ticked, it will expand additional buttons, such as *Open record*, *New record*, and *Print*, inside the Navigator bar, under the Record table.
+Thus, the Navigator will look like the one in system version 2 or older.

 ![Navigation buttons](pictures/navigation-buttons.png)

-- **Use simple layout for filter panels** – when marked with a tick, the names of the fields in the Filtering panel will appear gray until the insertion of a value.
-When we do so, the names will disappear while the values remain visible.
+- **Use simple layout for filter panels** – if ticked, the names of the fields in the *Filtering* panel will appear grey until a value is inserted.
+When that's done, the names disappear, but the values remain in place.
 This optimizes the size of the panel in width.

 ![Simple layout](pictures/simple-layout.png)

-Detailed look in the Filtering panel will let both the values and the names of the filtering fields be visible.
+A detailed look into the *Filtering* panel will reveal the values and names of the filtering fields.

 ![Detailed look](pictures/detailed-look.png)

-- **Open definition forms in ‘Edit mode’** - the definition and navigator forms will appear locked when Edit mode is not active by default.
-Data cannot be edited as a prevention from faulty changes.
-The user can make corrections only  in *Edit mode*.
-When marking the *Open forms in Edit mode* option with a tick, the definition forms will automatically open with an activated *Edit mode*.
-This will make the work of the user frequently applying changes in the definitions in the system easier.
+- **Open definition forms in ‘Edit mode’** - the definition and navigator forms will be locked if Edit mode is not active by default.
+Data cannot be edited so that potential faulty changes are prevented.
+Users can make corrections only in *Edit mode*.
+When ticking the *Open forms in Edit mode* option, the definition forms will automatically open with an activated *Edit mode*.
+This will ease the work of users who frequently apply changes to the definitions.

 ![Edit mode](pictures/edit-mode.png)

-- **Show filtering buttons** - if the field is ticked, filtering by a *certain cell value* will be available for each Navigator.
+- **Show filtering buttons** - if the field is ticked, filtering by a certain *cell value* will be available for each Navigator.

 ![Filter buttons](pictures/filter-buttons.png)

-- **Query Save on close** - Having this option ticked would mean that a confirmation panel will show up when closing a document tab, asking whether or not the user would like to save the changes they have made in the document.
+- **Query Save on close** - Having this option ticked means that a confirmation panel will show up whenever a document tab is closed.
+It would ask whether or not the user would like to save the changes they have made in the document.

 ![Save on query](pictures/save-on-query.png)